Ed leading international online meditation via Australia today

 Brigitte and I happened to see a documentary last night (in German on Austrian national television) about the life of Prince Philip’s mother.
 Wow!
 And we think we have difficulties sometimes!
-A very spiritually orientated person, obviously a deep seeker, she went through hell (not just personal, but also, dealing with others, like bandaging soldiers with missing body parts on war’s frontlines as Princess of Greece and Denmark) but was able to maintain her benevolent, selfless attitude.
+A very spiritually oriented person, obviously a deep seeker, she went through hell (not just personal, but also, dealing with others, like bandaging soldiers with missing body parts on war’s frontlines as Princess of Greece and Denmark) but was able to maintain her benevolent, selfless attitude.

 Prince Philip’s life was chockfull of drama and controversy with his three sisters being married to Nazis.